 Ask the Question

 Ask directly about suicide.
 Ask the question in such a way that is natural and flows over the course of the conversation.
 Ask the question in a way that gives you a “yes” or “no” answer.
 Don’t wait to ask the question when the person is halfway out the door.
 Asking directly and using the word "suicide" establishes that you and the at-risk person are talking about the same thing, and lets them know you are not afraid to talk about it.
 Ask:

 "Are you thinking about ending your life?"

-Share the resources you have gathered with the person.
-Be willing to make the call, or to sit in on the call, to the National Suicide Prevention Lifeline at 1–800–273–TALK (8255).
+Share available resources with the person.
+Be willing to make the call, or take part in the call to the National Suicide Prevention Lifeline at 1–800–273–8255 (Talk).
 The toll-free confidential Lifeline is available 24 hours a day, seven days a week.
-Say to the person:

-Let them know that you are willing to go with them to see a professional when they are ready.
-If you feel the situation is critical, take the person to a nearby Emergency Room or walk-in psychiatric crisis clinic if they are willing to go.
-If not, call 911.
-Do not put yourself in danger; if at any time during the process you are concerned about your own safety, or that the person may harm others, call 911.
+Let the person know that you are willing to go with them to see a professional when they are ready.
+If you feel the situation is critical, take the person the closest Emergency Room or call 9-1-1.
+Do not put yourself in danger; if at any time during the process you are concerned about your own safety, or that the person may harm others, call 9-1-1.

 Never negotiate with a person who has a gun, call 9-1-1 and leave the area.